57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 **Solana's Durable Nonce Bug (2022):** A protocol-level bug in Solana's transaction processing caused inconsistent behavior between validators when handling durable nonce transactions.
 Some validators accepted resubmitted transactions while others rejected them, creating a network fork and 4.5-hour outage.
 This was a fundamental consensus-level issue that better transaction edge case testing would have caught.

 These cases demonstrate that comprehensive testing at the blockchain protocol level is critically important, far exceeding the significance in traditional software development.
-This importance is driven by six key factors:
+Addressing six key factors in a test strategy and plan could identify bugs early and prevent outages and attacks described in the cases above:

 * the immutability of blockchain code makes errors difficult to fix, as demonstrated by the Polygon Heimdall Bridge vulnerability persisting for 5 years;
 * protocol-level vulnerabilities directly threaten user funds, potentially leading to billions in losses;